gicentre/litvis/documents/tutorials/dataTutorials/csvParsing.md

 ## A More Flexible Parser

-The parser above works well for our simple list of CSV input lines.
+The parser above works well for our simple CSV input.
 But there are several cases where we need more flexible parsing.

 ### Quotation-enclosed tokens